 Ah, the special day has arrived.
-The one you’ve been dreading.
 Your child just came to you pleading for their first phone, a request that was no doubt made calmly with statistical data of technology trends and its impact on the modern family or how phones can make both parents and kids feel better connected.
-Yeah okay.
+Yeah, okay.
 That’s not how it happens.

 Is your child responsible enough for such a commitment?

-If so, it may encourage them to handle it responsibly and prevent mishaps like dropping it in the pool or giving it an apple juice bath.
+If so, it may encourage them to handle it responsibly and prevent mishaps like leaving it behind at the skate park or giving it an apple juice bath.

 Consider whether your kid is up for the responsibility.
 Are they ready to carry around such a pricey piece of electronic equipment wherever he or she goes?